-At Djarragun College, we have always built our boarding program round the individual and we lead the way in modern residential care.
+At Cape York Girl Academy, we have always built our boarding program around the individual and we lead the way in modern residential care.
 In recent years, schools have responded to a new kind of residential care that fosters the needs of the 21st century young adult.
 Our community is fostered in the belief that young adults need to be equipped with the skills to live a productive life.
 These skills are not just taught in the classroom, but by living in a community with others.
 Respect, trust, integrity, academics, sport, friendships, relationships and life skills are all necessary experiences for adulthood.
 These skills are developed over time and need to be fashioned with care to provide the right opportunities for young adults to negotiate as they journey through their adolescent years.

-It is our distinct purpose to keep our student numbers at a realistic level in order to provide the best opportunities to be in community, while not allowing individuality to be lost.
+It is our distinct purpose to keep our student numbers low to about 25 young women in order to provide the best opportunities to be in community, while not allowing individuality to be lost.
 Our boarders are given individual attention and they are supported by staff members who share this same vocation.
-The care of your son or daughter is as important to us as it is to you.
+The care of your daughter is as important to us as it is to you.

 Our facilities are uniquely homely.
-While it is impossible to replicate a home situation entirely, boarders are provided with their own space and with an opportunity to live and learn alongside their mates, family and friends.
+While it is impossible to replicate a home situation entirely, boarders are provided with their own space and with an opportunity to live and learn alongside their mates, families and friends.